gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * GROUPNAME and NODENAME are used to indicate the variants parts of the resource endpoint, i.e. "gid" and "node" URI path in {{I-D.ietf-ace-key-groupcomm}}.

+* Requester: member of an OSCORE group that sends request messages to other members of the group.

+* Responder: member of an OSCORE group that receives request messages from other members of the group.
+A responder may reply back, by sending a response message to the requester which has sent the request message.

+* Monitor: member of an OSCORE group that is configured as responder and never replies back to requesters after receiving request messages.
+This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

 <!-- 13-01-2020 FP: Covered in ace-key-groupcomm

 This document refers also to the following terminology.